ndrpnt/ndrpnt.dev/posts/2025-08-09-gitops-secret-management-strategies.md

 * In all cases, the deployment tool likely needs a keypair of its own, which will be accessible to all members of the team

 TODO: mettre ces propositions à l'épreuve des requirements suivants: https://youtu.be/5Af1f1IxO7E?si=1WFr0RUaptDLDp5M
++ ability to add a social component security, by requiring X out of Y keys to decrypt a secret
++ ability to share secrets between humans

+---

+# Static Secret Management Strategies

+## Step 1: Don't

+* In modern architecture it is often possible to avoid using long-lived secrets altogether
+* No matter how you handle static credentials, any human or application that has had access to a secret.
+Copy it, share it, leak it.
+All that without auditing
+* For you must work on your ability to rotate them

+### Workload Identity

+* No credentials
+* Centralise authorization

+### Secret Manager

+* Integrates with other services (databases, APIs, etc.) and generates dynamic, short-lived credentials to access them.
+* Can be considered stateless for some use cases: administrators _configure_ the integratation with other services, and users request a dynamically-generated value.
+If unplanned secret rotation is not acceptable, a secret manager has to be considered a stateful application the sense that it does not store long-lived data,
+* Centralise authorization

+## Secret Store

+* Stateful, durably stores static secrets
+* Mostly just a KV store with an emphasis on security: encryption, granular access control, versioning, policies (conditions, single-time access, etc.) audit, etc.
+* The code contains an indirection, and the store.
+Both have to be kept consistent.
+* One needs to work on data durability: that additional, stateful, component must be backed-up and/or replicated in multiple locations, and ideally providers.
+* The distinction between secret _store_ and secret _manager_ is somewhat idiosyncratic, as most products combine features of both.
+Nevertheless I think making this distinction helps building a clearer mental model.

+## KMS

+## Other considerations

+Related, but mostly orthogonal considerations:

+* Ensure sensible values are never written to disk,
+* Ensure sensible values are [not stored in environment variables](https://cheatsheetseries.owasp.org/cheatsheets/Secrets_Management_Cheat_Sheet.html#51-injection-of-secrets-file-in-memory) to prevent them being accessible to other processes, or included in logs or system dumps.